 Setting up a Business

-Avoid fines from not paying self-employment taxes and figure out how to set up your writing work as a legal business in the United States if you plan to make more than $400 per year from your word skills.
+Avoid fines from not paying self-employment taxes and figure out how to set up your writing work as a legal business in the United States if you plan to make more than $400 per year (as of 2017) from your word skills.

 - 5 Legal Steps for Starting Your Business